 Intellectual-Conceptual, Integrative, and Quantitative Abilities:

-Candidates must have sufficient cognitive (mental) abilities and effective learning techniques to assimilate the detailed and complex information presented in the medical student curriculum.
+Candidates must have sufficient cognitive (mental) abilities and effective learning techniques to assimilate the detailed and complex information presented in the curriculum.
 They must be able to learn through a variety of modalities including, but not limited to, classroom instruction; small group, team and collaborative activities; individual study; preparation and presentation of reports; and use of computer technology.
 Candidates must be able to memorize, measure, calculate, reason, analyze, synthesize, and transmit information across modalities.
 They must recognize and draw conclusions about three-dimensional spatial relationships and logical sequential relationships among events.
 They must be able to formulate and test hypotheses that enable effective and timely problem solving in diagnosis and treatment of patients in a variety of clinical modalities.

 Behavioral and Social Attributes